 - Salt and Freshly Ground Pepper

-- 1 tbsp fresh coriander chopped
+- 1 tablespoon fresh coriander chopped

 - In a large pan gently heat the olive oil then add the diced onion and sauté until soft.
+Approximately 5 minutes.

 - Add the chopped tomatoes, tomato puree, chicken stock, apricots and dates bring to a boil, reduce heat and let the soup simmer for 20 minutes

 - Add the cooked chicken, spices and the chickpeas (with liquid) and simmer for about 8 minutes.